Skip to Content

 • Fête (Party) is Teuf

 To conclude, languages are always different from the classroom to the place you are going to travel or live.
-The French language can sometimes be hard to learn and verlan can make you feel that you did not learn much of French during your studies.
-I want to let you know that slangs are, to me, the last step of mastering a language.
-Verlan makes the step probably a little bigger but I am sure you can do it!
+The French language can sometimes be hard to learn, and Verlan can make you feel that you did not learn much of French during your studies.
+I want to let you know that slang is, to me, the last step of mastering a language.
+Verlan makes the step probably a little bigger, but I am sure you can do it!
 I recommend you to read my article about French slang: 50 French slang Words that your Teacher Hides from You.

-Your name is Kevin?
+Is your name Kevin?
 If yes, you have to read my article: The Curse of Being Named Kevin in the French Culture.

 Michelle